A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

-Second, we compute various geometry statistics from the collection of subimages $\{L_q, q \in \mathcal{W}_g\}$.
-Intuitively, considering the continuity of cracks and their widths, we focus on subimages with $|W(q)| \in [15^3, 30^3]$.
-Notably, the crack surface density provides insights into the spatial distribution of cracks, while the volume of foreground in each cube offers a measure of the amount of material present, aiding in distinguishing regions with cracks from those without.
-Additionally, considering the projection of cracks into planes corresponding to 13 possible 3D grid directions reveals substantial changes in shapes.
-In contrast, noise such as air pores tend to maintain similar patterns across different directions.
-Therefore, the standard deviation of areas of projection for 13 different directions emerges as a applicable statistic to differentiate crack regions from noise-dominated areas.
-Denoting $a_q$, $b_q$, and $c_q$ as the surface density, volume of foreground, and standard deviation of areas of projections, respectively, we define $T_q = (a_q, b_q, c_q)$ as a vector containing all statistics obtained from a subimage $L_q$.
-The statistics $a_q$, $b_q$, and $c_q$ are computed as follows:
+Second, we compute various geometry statistics from the collection of subimages $\{L_q : q \in \mathcal{W}_g\}$.
+Intuitively, considering the continuity of cracks and their widths, we focus on subimages satisfying $|W(q)| \in [20^3,\, 30^3].$ The surface area density, defined as the ratio between boundary voxels and total voxels within a cube, captures the irregularity of local structures.
+Cracks, being thin and elongated, typically produce higher surface area density than compact objects such as pores or noise.
+The maximum connected region size quantifies the size of the largest contiguous component within each cube, providing a measure of local structural continuity.
+The foreground volume represents the total number of foreground voxels within a cube, measuring the amount of solid material present locally.
+Finally, the standard deviation of projected areas across 13 different 3D grid directions measures directional variability: crack regions typically show larger variations across directions due to their anisotropic shape, whereas nearly spherical pores or aggregates exhibit low variation.
+Denoting $a_q$, $b_q$, $c_q$, and $d_q$ as the surface area density, maximum connected region size, foreground volume, and standard deviation of projected areas, respectively, we define $ T_{q} = (a_{q},\, b_{q},\, c_{q},\, d_{q}). $ as a vector containing all statistics obtained from a subimage $L_q$.
+For more in-depth information on the definition of statistics, please refer to \cite{ohser20093d}.
+Based on these, we define the following four images:

-where $S_q, V_q$, $S_{q,r}$, and $D$ represent the area of the inner surface, volume of foreground, area of projection in direction $r$, and the parameterized collection of 13 different directions in 3-dimensional space, respectively.
-This computation is performed using ToolIP and MAVI softwares \cite{fraunhofer2005mavi}.
-For more in-depth information on the calculations of $V_q$ and $S_{q,r}$, please refer to \cite{ohser20093d}.
-Based on these, we define the following three images:

 It is crucial to observe that the obtained features have different ranges of values.
 Therefore, it is ideal to standardize each geometry statistic.
-Let $A^*_g$, $B^*_g$, $C^*_g$ be defined as follows:
+At voxel $q\in\mathcal{W}_{g}$, $A^*_g$, $B^*_g$, $C^*_g$, and $D^*_g$ be defined as follows:

-The derived statistics effectively discern disparities between anomaly regions (crack) and homogeneous regions (material).
-Hence, the images $A^*_g$, $B^*_g$, $C^*_g$ ought to replicate a similar crack pattern as the input CT images.
+The derived statistics effectively discern disparities between anomaly regions and homogeneous regions, as the images $A^*_g$, $B^*_g$, $C^*_g$, and $D^*_g$ ought to replicate a similar crack pattern as the input CT images.

-This procedure is applied to both semi-synthetic and real images, compare Figure \ref{fig:geometry}.
-We choose $g = 16$ for subdividing the $256^3$ semi-synthetic image $I_2$ from Figure \ref{fig:syninput} and $g = 30$ for the real CT image $I_0$ from Figure \ref{fig:frangihessian}.